AlexHaxe/haxe-instrument/README.md

 ===========================================================================================================
 ```

-`-D coverage-console-detail-reporter` - prints a line for every type, field, branch and expression with no coverage
+`-D coverage-console-missing-reporter` - prints a line for every type, field, branch and expression with no coverage

 ### lcov coverage reporter